SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 threats, and the number of threats _specifically_ against the DA, his employees, and their families.

+We've marshalled his report into a table; for now just concentrate on the first 3 columns:

 ```
 Year NThreats NDAThreats pDAThreat MedpDAThreat LCLpDAThreat UCLpDAThreat
 2022      483          1    0.0021       0.0035       0.0005       0.0115